Chill Pill Review: Drug-Free Stress Relief or Scam?

 Since the Chill Pill doesn’t appear to have been studied in any clinical trials, we can’t say for certain whether or not it will cause side effects.

-However, given that it’s a hardware device and is not ingested, we consider the risk of side effects to be very low.
 It’s hard to imagine how using this device could cause side effects, although perhaps if it’s manufactured incorrectly it could apply too much pressure and cause pain.

-We haven’t seen any customer reports of side effects online, and there is no mention of side effects on the brand’s website.
+We haven’t seen any customer reports of side effects online, and there is currently no mention of side effects on the brand’s website.

 Our Clean Mood Support Picks